SLAC Computing UNIX at SLAC Linux at SLAC |

 To install and run Taylor, execute the following command:

-You will be asked whether to use the version of /usr/localmaintained by OCIO or set up a private /usr/local.
+maintained by OCIO or set up a private /usr/local.
 We highlyrecommend that you use the central one.

 Taylor will probably take several minutes to complete its work.
-If there isan error and you can see how to fix the problem, it is safe to reruntaylor afterward.
-If you have an error you cannot understandor fix, send email to unix-admin to request help.
-If possible, paste the errormessages from Taylor into the email.
+If there isan error and you can see how to fix the problem, it is safe to reruntaylor

-If you receive your email via the UNIX mail spool rather than SLAC'sExchange server, you'll need access to/nfs/mailspool/mail/<your_UID>.
+.
 Some users may also wantto access other central NFS file servers from their Linux workstations.Access to NFS is not automatic; for security reasons you must submit arequest to OCIO for permission to mount our central servers.
 There is asimple NFS Accessform for this purpose if you do not need any superuser privileges on themachine.
 If you also need privileges, see the next section.

-If you need superuser privileges (i.e., the root passwordand/or sudo ALL) on your machine, you will need to carefullyread the Superuser/NFSPrivileges page, then fill out and submit the form you'll findthere.
+) on your machine, you will need to carefullyread the Superuser/NFSPrivileges page, then fill out and submit the form you'll findthere.
 If you also need NFS access, you must request it via this same form.

 SLAC maintains a mirror of the Red Hat Enterprise Linux WS 6 distribution ona RedHat Linux Satellite Server.

 The yum command is a program that can look at a directory or at an ftp orhttp site and determine if there are updates to any of your packages there.If it finds them, it can also install them.
 Taylor installs yum and uses itto apply required security updates.
 In addition, Taylor configures yum sothat you or your system admin can use it to install any necessary bug fixRPMs to bring your system up to the latest OCIO-recommended Red Hat updatelevel.
-The command to do this is simply,To find out what yum would do without actually doing it, use thecommand, sudo yum check-update.
+The command to do this is simply,To find out what yum would do without actually doing it, use thecommand, sudo yum check-update

 Use the GUI program: to find additional RPMSthat you might want to install (the program is from the gnome-packagekit RPM).You can also find this program in Gnome under the System menu, then underthe Adminstration menu, then 'Add/Remove Software'.